nairuzabulhul/Free_Code_Camp_Algorithm/Intermediate: Search and Replace.md

 ## Stratgey :

-1- First check if the fist index of "beofre" is a lowercase,
+1- First check if the first index of "beofre" is a lowercase,

 2- if so, Replace before with after , and return the newString